wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

 .. important:: It is extremely important that teams **do not** modify the .gitignore file that is included with their robot project.
 This can lead to offline deployment not working.

-A .gitignore file is commonly used as a list of files to not automatically commit with ``git add .``.
+A .gitignore file is commonly used as a list of files to not automatically commit with ``git add``.
 Any files or directory listed in this file will **not** be commited.
+They will also not show up with `git status <https://git-scm.com/docs/git-status>`_.

+Additional Information can be found `here <https://www.atlassian.com/git/tutorials/saving-changes/gitignore>`__

 Hiding a Folder
 ^^^^^^^^^^^^^^^